Groaning Cave

 Trip Regulations and Requirements

-1. Sign a liability waiver which details many of the hazards which may be experienced in the cave, and which emphasizes the delicate nature of the cave.
-The waiver also describes the necessary equipment required, prescribes limits on the size of any groups visiting the cave (no less than 2, no greater than 6), and defines prohibited activities.
-Groaning Cave waivers may be obtained by contacting one of the Contacts , listed below, or can be downloaded here.
-(48 kB PDF).
-Signed waivers should be emailed to Mary Klaus (maklaus00-at-hotmail-dot-com).
-Please note that waivers for all cavers must be received by the Colorado Cave Survey before a gate combination will be provided.
+1. All cavers must sign a hazard disclosure form which details many of the hazards which may be experienced in the cave, and which emphasizes the delicate nature of the cave.
+Groaning Cave hazard disclosure forms may be obtained by contacting one of the Contacts , listed below, or can be downloaded here.
+(PDF).
+Signed hazard disclosure forms should be emailed to Mary Klaus (maklaus00-at-hotmail-dot-com).
+Please note that hazard disclosure forms for all cavers must be received by the Colorado Cave Survey before a gate combination will be provided.

-2. Be equipped with the appropriate caving equipment, as detailed in the 1985 Groaning Cave management plan.
+2. All cavers must be equipped with the appropriate caving equipment, as detailed in the 2024 Groaning Cave management plan.
 Basically, this means a helmet, three sources of light, and suitable clothing.

-3. Be accompanied to the cave on your first visit by a qualified Groaning Cave trip leader, and demonstrate proper caving ability and etiquette.
+3. Cavers must be accompanied to the cave on their first visit by a qualified Groaning Cave trip leader, and demonstrate proper caving ability and etiquette.
 This requirement is intended to provide protection to both the cave and the caver.
 Cavers who exhibit a disregard for the cave environment may have their access privileges revoked.

 1.

-Increased levels of degradation have been noted over the past couple years, including instances of blatant vandalism and graffiti.
+Increased levels of degradation have been noted in Groaning Cave, including instances of blatant vandalism and graffiti.
 Due to this abuse of the cave, the Colorado Cave Survey has, under the explicit direction of the U.S. Forest Service, decided to implement a more rigorous screening of cave visitors.
 Be aware that requests for the Groaning combination may lead to much more detailed questioning than has been customary over the last several years.
-Callers may be asked about their caving experience, their personal experience in Groaning, their trip objectives and destinations … and may be asked to provide references known to the Groaning Cave representative.
+Callers may be asked about their caving experience, their personal experience in Groaning, their trip objectives and destinations, and may be asked to provide references known to the Groaning Cave representative.

 Please cave softly!
 Continued access to this Colorado gem depends on each one of us doing our best to minimize our impact on this irreplaceable resource.